Line 12 (Guangzhou Metro)

 Line 12 of the Guangzhou Metro (广州地铁12号线) is a 27.9 km fully automated rapid transit line in Guangzhou, China.
 It currently operates as 2 separate services, with a western and eastern section.
-The 9-station western section between and and the 9-station eastern section between and except opened on 29 June 2025, while the middle section between Guangzhou Gymnasium and Ersha Island is still under construction.
+The 9-station western section between and and the 9-station eastern section between and except opened on 29 June 2025, while the middle section between Guangzhou Gymnasium and Ersha Island is still under construction. station opened on 13 February 2026.